yixiaoer/einshard/docs/syntax.md

 ## Einshard Expression

-An einshard expression consists of three parts, the left-hand side, the arrow, and the right-hand side:
+An einshard expression consists of two parts, separated by an arrow `->`:

 * The left-hand side includes all the axes names of the array.

     * Different axis names should be separated by spaces (either multiple or single spaces are allowed, but a single space is recommended).

     * Axis names are composed of case-sensitive letters.

-* The arrow, represented by `->`, separates the left and right sides.
-Spaces around the arrow are optional, but a single space is recommended.

 * The right-hand side includes all the axes names of the array along with the corresponding sharding and replication methods.